Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 Most of the tool bar actions duplicate menu actions.
 The function of these is identical to the corresponding menu action.

+:icon:`blank` Region Type
+  Select the type of region to be drawn (combo box next to the :action:`path-draw Draw` action).

 .. |->| unicode:: U+02192 .. right arrow
 .. |--| unicode:: U+02014 .. em dash